Billy Bishop Toronto City Airport: Accidents and incidents

 On June 20, 1941, two Norwegian pilots training at the Island Airport were killed.
-Their Northrop N-3PB seaplane was taking off from the harbour waters, when a ferry boat, Sam McBride travelling from the mainland to the Toronto Island crossed their path.
-The plane crashed into the upper level of the ferry, then sank into Toronto Harbour (ferry was damaged but survived).
+Their Northrop N-3PB seaplane was taking off from the harbour waters, when a ferry boat, travelling from the mainland to the Toronto Island, the Sam McBride, crossed their path.
+The plane crashed into the upper level of the ferry, then sank into Toronto Harbour (the Sam McBride was damaged, but remained afloat).

 On February 22, 1943, a Norwegian flight instructor was killed when his Curtiss P-36 Hawk plane did not pull out of a dive and crashed at the airport.
 Witnesses did not see the plane make any moves to pull out of the dive.
 2nd Lieutenant Conrad Mohr radioed the base that he would do a power dive.
 It was his last planned flight before leaving for England to rejoin his family, which had recently escaped Norway.

 On August 23, 1952, a bi-plane piloted by Charles McKay and John Pretner took off from the island airport and crashed in the backyard of a home on Markham Street, near Dundas Street West in Toronto.
 Both men were killed in the crash and ensuing fire.
 The plane was used by owner Charles Catalano's Aerial Advertising Service to pull signs behind it over the annual Canadian National Exhibition (CNE).
 It was not pulling a sign at the time of the crash.
 McKay was a pilot for Catalano and Pretner was his guest aboard the plane.
 According to Catalano, the plane had passed an airworthiness test two weeks previous.
 According to witnesses, the pilot appeared to lose control of the plane when it went down.
 According to Donald Saunders, the Ontario District Air Regulations supervisor at the time, it was the first plane crash within Toronto since the island airport opened in 1938.

 On September 12, 1953, a blimp parked at the airport was destroyed by a violent wind storm.
 The blimp, which had been advertising the Loblaws grocery chain, while flying over the CNE, was toppled from its mooring mast and then cut to shreds.
-Its pilot, Robert Brown of Lakehurst, New Jersey suffered back and head injuries while attempting to adjust its position.
+Its pilot, Robert Brown of Lakehurst, New Jersey, suffered back and head injuries while attempting to adjust its position.
 A crew attempting to deflate the blimp at the time was not injured.

 In October 1954, Hurricane Hazel destroyed planes parked at the airport, including one of Charles Catalano's Tiger Moth aerial advertising planes.
 The airport ferry had to be disconnected from its dock and floated in the middle of the channel to avoid its destruction, taking the ferry out of service.